-If taken as Integrative Studies course, Completion of three Exploration or Core Liberal Education Areas.
-Extra fee for community members.
+If taken as an Integrative Experience course, completion of three Liberal Education Core Areas.

 ENV 315: Sustainable Food Systems

 We eat food every day, but our choices have implications.
 A food system is the function of several forces and factors like history, laws, policy and economy.
 Not only does our personal wellbeing depend on food, but public health, poverty and community resilience are all related to food.
 This course will focus on the production, distribution and consumption of food - in ways that are economically, environmentally and socially sustainable.
 This course will take an interdisciplinary approach to the topic and will look at food systems from multiple perspectives.